Skip to content

 In Parts I and II I investigated the color and quality of Queen Elizabeth I’s teeth and her favorite sweets.
 Now I’m going to tackle a couple of oft-repeated assertions: Tudor Toothpaste Take a look online and you’ll see countless websites with statements like this: “Elizabeth was actually a fan…

-Continue reading →: The Queen’s Teeth Part III: Tudor Toothpaste and You-Updated!
+Continue reading →: The Queen’s Teeth Part III: Tudor Toothpaste and You-Updated and Updated Again!

 • Dental History, Elizabeth I